gradle/gradle/design-docs/finding-and-using-credentials.md

 ## Story: Build author configures Basic Auth to send credentials preemptively

-- If user configures basic auth scheme as preemptive, credentials are sent preemptively on every request.
+- Allow user to specify preemptive behavior when using basic auth
+    - ALWAYS - Always send credentials (all HTTP methods)
+    - PUT_ONLY - Only preemptively send credentials on PUT requests
+    - NEVER - Never preemptively send credentials
 - When other authentication schemes are configured, those are used only when server responds with a 401 to the preemptive basic auth request.
-- If `preemptive` flag is not specified, default to **not** using preemptive authentication.
+- If `preemptive` flag is not specified, default to `PUT_ONLY`.

 ```
     maven {